test-kitchen/test-kitchen/README.md

 `ssh_user` - User to authenticate with during remote commands.
 Defaults to 'root' (OpenStack runner only)

-`ssh_Key` - Path to the ssh private key to authenticate with during remote commands.
+`ssh_key` - Path to the ssh private key to authenticate with during remote commands.
 If unset, the ssh-agent will be used if available.
 (OpenStack Runner Only)